iworkforthem/pdx/src/locations/portland-bottle-shop.md

   label: beer
 ---

 Our go-to neighborhood joint, absolutely nowhere near our neighborhood.
-Grab a pint or glass of wine, some _Old Bay fries_, and even play a hand or two.
+Grab a pint or glass of wine, some _Old Bay fries_, and maybe play a hand or two.